Transnational Repression

 Seven organizers reportedly told the group that the pageant was apolitical, and the presence of Falun Gong could result in the “airing of international political issues.”
 The email read, “The pageant is not a forum for those involved in such issues to be represented, and it gives rise to potential conflict and security issues for the event.”
 By restricting Falun Gong practitioners’ participation, on the false pretense that their meditation and traditional Chinese outfits were “political,” the organizers effectively discriminated against a persecuted religious minority and silenced their voices outside China.
 The Chinese consulate’s efforts to influence Australian politics and silence dissenting voices within the local Chinese community are part of a larger pattern in the country, well-documented in recent years.

 The following constitutes what is widely considered the most violent and barbaric act of Chinese state suppression against Falun Gong practitioners in Africa since 1999.
-This heinous incident sent a message that would echo until present day— the CCP will commit any felony in their attempts to silence Falun Gong.
+This heinous incident sent a message that would echo until the present day— the CCP will commit any felony in their attempts to silence Falun Gong.

 June 2004: During the South Africa visit of Chinese Vice President Zeng Qinghong and Minister of Commerce Bo Xilai, nine Falun Gong practitioners from Australia, including David Liang, flew to South Africa to help local practitioners hold a press conference to expose the crimes of the two officials to the people and media of South Africa, and to have legal papers served against them.

-While en route from the Johannesburg airport to Pretoria around 8:30 PM on June 28, 2004, a white car with three occupants overtook David’s car and fired at least five shots with an AK-47 at their vehicle.
+While en route from the Johannesburg airport to Pretoria at around 8:30 PM on June 28, 2004, a white car with three occupants overtook David’s car and fired at least five shots with an AK-47 at their vehicle.
 David Liang, the driver, was hospitalized with bullet wounds and his car was disabled in the incident.
 He would take nearly a year to walk again.

-This unusual attack is suspected to be orchestrated by the visiting Chinese Communist Party officials– Zeng and Bo are known to be responsible for murder and torture of Falun Gong practitioners in China.
+This unusual attack is suspected to be orchestrated by the visiting Chinese Communist Party officials – Zeng and Bo are known to be responsible for murder and torture of Falun Gong practitioners in China.
 More information in the article below.

 Over the course of April and May 2021, He Renyong came to the Falun Gong booth in London’s Chinatown with several other people, threatening to kill and beat up the volunteer practitioners; he also spit on them.
 On one occasion, he threw a can of soda pop at a Falun Dafa practitioner named Peng, hitting him in the calf.
 Members of the public who witnessed He Renyong’s violent behavior called the police.
 When they arrived, the instigators with He ran off, leaving He to be handcuffed and taken away alone in a police vehicle.